jurijsk/vugluscr/README.md

 And `scrollbar` is the element that will be transformed to scrollbar.

-*Default*: If null or undefined, the lement scrollbar will be created and appedned to `scrollable`.
+*Default*: If null or undefined, the element scrollbar will be created and appedned to `scrollable`.

-Consider passing `scrollbar` only if you need it be positioned some where outside of the `scrollable element`.
+Consider passing `scrollbar` only if you need it be positioned somewhere outside of the `scrollable element`.

 `vugluscr` assumes that `scrollable` will have `display: flex` so that `scrollbar` will attached itself to top and left using `display: sticky` if scrollable is other the `document.documentElement`;